Feature article

 AI summary

-A central breezeway connects two pods, framing valley views and creating a light-filled entry.
-The main pod includes open-plan living and a versatile loft, while the owners are also undertaking a large-scale native planting project on their 10ha property.
+A central breezeway connects two pods, framing views of the Waitawheta Valley and creating a light-filled entry.
+The owners are also undertaking a significant wetland restoration and native tree planting project on their 10ha property.

 The long axis of the deck runs the length of the house, with the same timber continuing into the breezeway, “so it looks as if the deck wanders”, says Martin.
 Sarah appreciates how the breezeway sets the office apart.
 “We wanted a sense of going to and coming home from work.”